The WFE’s Sustainability Conference

 The panel will discuss:

-- How can exchanges, issuers, and investors turn sustainability reporting into a strategic advantage, rather than a compliance burden?
+• How can issuers, and investors turn sustainability reporting from a compliance burden into a strategic advantage?

-- What are the most effective ways to integrate ESG data into capital allocation, product innovation, and growth strategies?
+• What are the most effective ways to integrate sustainability data into capital allocation, product innovation, and growth strategies?

-- How can companies and exchanges align with international investor expectations amid growing regulatory fragmentation (ISSB, CSRD, CSDDD, etc.)?
+• How can companies and exchanges align with international investor expectations amid growing regulatory fragmentation?

-- What role can exchanges play in bridging gaps between regulatory frameworks, issuer realities, and investor needs to enable real-world sustainability outcomes?
+• What role can exchanges play in bridging gaps between regulatory frameworks, issuer realities and investor needs to facilitate informed and efficient capital allocation and enable real-world outcomes?

 Moderator